ssmaceachern-dev/mythicalmonsters/chapter2_anatomy_of_an_adventurer.md

 But you've got that spark in you.
 There's a part of you that yearns for what lies beyond these foothills.
 To discover what fathomless yet wondrous riches lie in a land where giants wander.

-This section will guide you through the steps needed to form a character from the aether capable of adventuring in a world of Mythical Monsters.
+This section will guide you through the steps needed to form a character from the aether capable of adventuring in a world of Mythmakers.

 ## The Recipe of a Legend
-The creation of a given character for the Mythical Monsters Roleplaying Game follows the following steps.
+The creation of a given character for the Mythmakers Roleplaying Game follows the following steps.
 Each step will provide the default options available to you and walk you through what to add to your character sheet.

 1. Receive Starting Experience
 2. Determine Ancestry